Jenny Crober: Artistic Director, Conductor

 Since graduating, Parker has appeared as soloist in Handel’s “Messiah” with the Confederation Centre Chorus and members of the PEI Symphony, as well as Brahms’ “Requiem” with Luminous Ensemble (Charlottetown).

 After moving to Toronto, he sang the role of The Lecturer in Dominick Argento’s solo baritone opera, “A Water Bird Talk” in a joint project with Opera by Request and Abridged Opera.
 He also performed in SOPAC’s (Ottawa) production of Menotti’s “The Telephone“.
+He recently performed as baritone soloist in VOCA’s May 2025 performance of “Carmina Burana”.

 Parker recently graduated from the University of Toronto Opera Diploma program, having played Bartolo in “Le Nozze du Figaro” and Edmund in the Canadian premiere production of Jonathan Dove’s “Mansfield Park“, based on the novel by Jane Austen.